 THE BLUE MEN’S COMBS

-The magician called Machlinn once fell asleep.
+The magician called Machlinn once fell asleep, becalmed by the Grey Cairn on the Great Road.
 And would not wake, and not wake and by no means awaken.

 ‘I know how to waken him’, said his hawk that always stood on his right shoulder.